Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 #### 1) Claim Objectives <a name="ClaimObjectives_StatusPhaseStep"></a>
 <div>

+> Change from base SA: Removed the bit saying objectives are claimed simultaneously: just claim your objectives in the calm, and then check victory for who won.

 Starting with the Speaker and following the Rotation Cycler, players may claim objectives to gain Victory Points.
 After this is done, the game ends if one or more players possess enough Victory Points.